Transfer learning in hybrid classical-quantum neural networks

 Up to now, the transfer learning approach has been largely unexplored in the quantum domain with the exception of a few interesting applications, for example, in modeling many-body quantum systems \cite{ch2017machine, huembeli2018identifying, zen2019transfer}, in the connection of a classical autoencoder to a quantum Boltzmann machine \cite{piat2018image} and in the initialization of variational quantum networks \cite{verdon2019learning}.
 With the present work we aim at developing a more general and systematic theory, specifically tailored to the emerging paradigms of variational quantum circuits and hybrid neural networks.

 For all the models theoretically proposed in this work, proof-of-principle examples of practical implementations are presented and numerically simulated.
-Moreover we also experimentally tested one of our models on physical quantum processors---{\it ibmqx4} by IBM and {\it Aspen-4-4Q-A} by Rigetti---demonstrating for the first time the successful classification of high resolution images with a quantum computer.
+Moreover we also experimentally tested one of our models on physical quantum processors---{\it ibmqx4} by IBM and {\it Aspen-4-4Q-A} by Rigetti---demonstrating the successful classification of high resolution images with a hybrid classical-quantum system.